JayBrydon2015/ctmc-particle-filtering/README.md

 # ctmc-particle-filtering

-Particle filtering to infer the rate parameters of a CTMC.
+Particle filtering to infer the rate parameters of a continuous-time Markov chain.
 A tutorial notebook is provided.